573-207-5107 for Club Inquires Only

 (b) A Board Member may also be removed from office for dereliction of duty or gross negligence.
 The Member whose removal has been proposed shall be informed of the reasons for this action by registered mail with a return receipt requested not less than 15 calendar days prior to the vote of removal.
 Said Board member shall be provided the opportunity to respond to the Board on the charges either in writing or in person prior to the vote.
 The accused Board member is not entitled to vote.
 Removal from the office requires the affirmative vote of the majority of the remaining members of the Board.

-At the Annual Meeting or at a Special Meeting of the Club, voting shall be limited to those members in good standing with voting privileges as set forth in these Bylaws, who are present at the meeting, except for the annual election of Officers (delegate) and Directors, amendments to the Constitution and Bylaws, and the Standard for the Breed, which shall be decided by written secret ballot cast by mail.
+Section 2: Voting.
+At the Annual Meeting or at a Special Meeting of the Club, voting shall be limited to those members in good standing with voting privileges as set forth in these Bylaws, who are present at the meeting, except for the annual election of Officers (delegate) and Directors, amendments to the Constitution and Bylaws, and the Standard for the Breed, which shall be decided by written secret ballot cast electronically or by mail.
 Voting by proxy shall not be permitted.
-The Board of Directors may decide to submit other specific questions at anytime for decision of the members by written ballot cast by mail or electronically.
+The Board of Directors may decide to submit other specific questions at any time for decision of the members by written ballot cast by mail or electronically.

 The Election Oversight Committee shall receive nominations of candidates from eligible members of the Club.
 The Committee will vet the nominees and confirm that they wish to run for the position.
 In order to qualify to be a candidate as an Officer or Director, the person must be a member in good standing for at least three years, except as set forth in Article III, Section 1b, and be able to meet that office’s requirements.
 The Committee shall then submit its slate of candidates to the Secretary, who shall publicly post the list, including the full name of each candidate and the name of the state in which he or she resides, to allow each member of the Club to view it on or before September 1st, so that additional nominations may be made by the members if they so desire.